 After making the changes, restart your desktop and see the changes.

-This post showed you how to disable user list on Ubuntu logon screen.
+This post showed you how to disable the user list on the Ubuntu login screen.
 If you find any error above, please use the comment form below to report.

 You may also like the post below: